Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 The notice may be served by post, or by simply delivering it to all the flats; the legislation provides that it may be addressed to the leaseholder at the flat in the building (his qualifying address) unless the leaseholder has previously notified the company of a different address in England and Wales at which he wishes to receive notices.
 If the leaseholder is living permanently abroad, the secretary of the RTM company should make reasonable attempts to send the notice but is not obliged to serve it outside England and Wales.

 The procedure of service of the Notice Inviting Participation is important.
 Firstly, the legislation requires that all of the leaseholders should have the opportunity to take part in the exercise of RTM.
 However, the adequacy or otherwise of the procedure may provide an opportunity to the landlord to challenge the eventual action of obtaining RTM on the basis that the RTM company is not properly constituted, in that it failed to comply with the service of the notices.
-Therefore, the secretary of the RTM company should ensure that evidence of the satisfactory delivery of, or posting of, the notices is retained, in case of any subsequent challenge from a qualifying lease-holder or the landlord.
+Therefore, the RTM company, or the Company`s solicitor, should ensure that evidence of the satisfactory delivery of, or posting of, the notices is retained, in case of any subsequent challenge from a qualifying lease-holder or the landlord.

 - The joint LEASE/ARMA leaflet Appointing a Managing Agent sets out the basic duties of management and the general responsibilities of a manager (or a managing agent).